panda-re/panda/docs/record_replay.md

-Deterministic record and replay is a technique for capturing the *non-deterministic inputs* to a system -- that is, the things that would cause a system to be have differently if it were re-started from the same point with the same inputs.
+Deterministic record and replay is a technique for capturing the *non-deterministic inputs* to a system -- that is, the things that would cause a system to behave differently if it were re-started from the same point with the same inputs.
 This includes things like network packets, hard drive reads, mouse and keyboard input, etc.